Ozone Library

 - Corona Discharge: The most popular method for large and small applications.
 Used extensively for municipal water treatment

 - Electrolysis: In-situ generation of ozone in water.
-Frequently used in high purity water applications cleanliness and low dissolved oxygen is important.
+Frequently used in high-purity water applications, cleanliness, and low dissolved oxygen is important.

 OZONE CONTACTING SYSTEM